twinleaf/tic-tools/README.md

 # Twinleaf I/O C Tools

-This package implements a communications protocol in python to work with [Twinleaf sensors](http://www.twinleaf.com) using [Twinleaf I/O (TIO)](https://github.com/twinleaf/libtio/blob/master/doc/TIO%20Protocol%20Overview.md) as the communications layer.
+This package implements a communications protocol in C to work with [Twinleaf sensors](http://www.twinleaf.com) using [Twinleaf I/O (TIO)](https://github.com/twinleaf/libtio/blob/master/doc/TIO%20Protocol%20Overview.md) as the communications layer.
 Data from the sensors is received via PUB messages and sensor parameters may be changed using REQ/REP messages.

 ## Tools included